SAP/sap-iot-sdk-nodejs/CONTRIBUTING.md

 9. **Please report bugs in English.**

 ### Reporting Security Issues
 If you find a security issue, act responsibly and do not report it in the public issue tracker, but directly to us.
-This allows us to provide a fix before it can be exploited.

-- **Researchers/non-Customers:** Send the related information to secure@sap.com using [PGP for e-mail encryption](http://global.sap.com/pc/security/keyblock.txt).
-- **SAP Customers:** If the security issue is not covered by a published security note, please report it by creating a customer message at https://service.sap.com/message.

-Also refer to the general [SAP security information page](https://www.sap.com/corporate/en/company/security.html).
+Please refer [here for more information](https://github.com/SAP/sap-iot-sdk-nodejs/blob/main/SECURITY.md).

 ## 💻 Contributing Code